wombleton/gitlaw-nz/acts/L/Litter Act 1979.md

 *   A territorial authority may retain the infringement fee received by it for an infringement offence if the infringement notice was issued by a Litter Control Officer appointed by the territorial authority.

-    Section 14A: inserted, on 28 June 2006, by [section 7][71] of the Litter Amendment Act 2006 (2006 No 24).
+    Section 14A: inserted, on 28 June 2006, by [section 7][72] of the Litter Amendment Act 2006 (2006 No 24).

 #### Offences and penalties

 ##### 15 Deposit of litter in public place or on private land

-*   (1) Every person commits an offence and is liable, in the case of an individual, to a fine not exceeding $5,000 or, in the case of a body corporate, to a fine not exceeding $20,000, who deposits any litter or, having deposited any litter, leaves it---
+*   (1) Every person commits an offence and is liable on conviction, in the case of an individual, to a fine not exceeding $5,000 or, in the case of a body corporate, to a fine not exceeding $20,000, who deposits any litter or, having deposited any litter, leaves it---

     *   (a) in or on a public place; or